josecelano/c-mandelbrot-arbitrary-precision/doc/performace.md

 * Minimum complex x increment: 1.562500e-02 (4/256)
 * Minimum complex y increment: 1.562500e-02 (4/256)
 * Number of found periods: 5610
-* Max for number of iterations: 100 (should be max iterations in config)

 For 512x512px image:
 * Size: 512x512px (262144)